Architecture Overview

 Code Overview

 This document explains how the VSCode-Logger extension streams logs from embedded Linux devices into Visual Studio Code.
-It covers the activation lifecycle, major components, data flows between the extension host and the Webview, and key configuration or security considerations.
+It covers the activation lifecycle, major components, data flows between the extension host and the Webviews, and key configuration and security considerations.

 Activation and configuration

-Activation trigger: The extension activates when VS Code loads the workspace or when a contributed command or view is invoked.
+Activation trigger: The extension activates when VS Code loads the workspace or when a contributed view or command is invoked.

 Configuration resolution: Devices come from

-embeddedLogger.openDeviceso selecting a device item opens its log panel or launches auxiliary actions.
+embeddedLogger.openDeviceso selecting a device opens or reuses its log panel.

 Major components